arildj78/OpenFieldMill/README.md

 # The Open Field Mill Project
 The Open Field Mill project is an open source project created to study and measure the buildup of electrostatic charge.
-Ultimately the device will be used to make high quality measurements on a full size helicopter to assess the effectiveness of electrostatic discharge devices and assess the dangers associated with static during hoisting operations.
+Ultimately the device will be used to make high quality measurements on a full-size helicopter to assess the effectiveness of electrostatic discharge devices and assess the dangers associated with static during hoisting operations.